Streaming XML with FME Flow

 Example: Streaming GML

-This example demonstrates how you can write a spatial dataset out to GML format to generate your own XML schema, which can be used to stream data in a web service.
+This example demonstrates how to write a spatial dataset to GML format, generating your own XML schema that can be used to stream data in a web service.
 Writing to GML is much simpler than writing to XML because it doesn’t require any formatting.

 1. Create a New Workspace